Terms and conditions

 Disclosure of your personal information

 We may disclose your personal information to any of our employees, officers, contractors, insurers, professional advisers, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes of the work involved.
-We may need to disclose your personal information to comply with a legal requirement, such as law, regulation, court order, subpoena, or warrant, during a legal proceeding or in response to a law enforcement agency request.
-We may also use your personal information to protect our business, customers, or third parties copyright, trade marks, legal rights, property, or safety.
+We may need to disclose your personal information to comply with a legal requirement, such as a law, regulation, court order, subpoena, or warrant, during a legal proceeding or in response to a request from a law enforcement agency.
+We may also use your personal information to protect our business, our customers, or the copyright, trade marks, legal rights, property, or safety of third parties.

 Location of Disclosure